TwistedTwigleg/Godot_BacktraceModule/README.md

 ## Features

-Please note that this module is still an **early work in progress!** Big changes are still being made, with new features and improvements still to be made to the code.
+Please note that this module is still a **work in progress!** Changes are still being made, with new features and improvements still to be made to the code.

 The feature list below will continue to grow and improve over time as the module is developed.
 Please check out the roadmap below for an idea of what is coming!

-* Adds two new nodes for generating and sending crash report data to online servers
+* Adds a new node for generating and sending crash report data automatically to online servers
-  * Adds two new nodes: `Crashpad` and `Breakpad`.
-    * For Windows and MacOS, [Google Crashpad](https://chromium.googlesource.com/crashpad/crashpad/) is used to generate and send crash reports
+  * Adds a `Crashpad` node, which uses [Google Crashpad](https://chromium.googlesource.com/crashpad/crashpad/) to generate and send crash reports
-      * *Documentation for how to build and use Crashpad **coming soon** to the wiki!*
-    * For Linux,[Google Breakpad](https://chromium.googlesource.com/breakpad/breakpad/) is used to generate and send crash reports
-    * Both nodes will compile and all platforms but will not function properly unless on the correct OS.
+  * The module will compile and all platforms but will not function properly unless on the correct OS.
-      * For example, if using `Breakpad` on Windows, the node will print a warning but otherwise not do anything.
-Likewise, using `Crashpad` on Linux will just print a warning.
+    * For example, if using `Crashpad` on iOS or Android, the node will print a warning but otherwise not do anything.
     * This allows you to use both nodes in your projects without having to worry about it crashing or breaking.
-  * These nodes generate crash reports and automatically uploads it for processing, making it easier and faster to resolve bugs.
-The new nodes are the primary interface for setting up and using this module
-  * The node provides a flexible system for setting the server URL, project token, and attributes
+  * The `Crashpad` node exposes all the properties needed for setup in the Godot editor
+    * Custom attributes can be set for easy sorting and filtering of uploaded error reports
+  * (*Coming soon to Windows and MacOS*) Supports sending the Godot log files alongside the crash report
-    * `Breakpad` can also upload the Godot log files automatically if enabled in the node and project settings.
+    * If writing the log to a file is enabled in the project settings, `Crashpad` will upload the log alongside the C++ generated crash
 * Written in C++ for fast and efficient error generation
   * This allows the code to capture crashes caused by Godot's C++ code and accurately generate symbol files
 * Supports Windows, MacOS, and Linux